elimiranda93/auto-insurance-retention/README.md

 ## 📊 Dataset

 The dataset comes from **Kaggle**, a prominent platform for public and paid datasets.
 See the data dictionary below for information regarding columns in the dataset and the row values they carry.
+Raw data can be found in the following link: https://drive.google.com/drive/folders/1tK2drVlQC_fwGeblF-jODaq3gtiQxPOo?usp=sharing
 ![image](https://github.com/elimiranda93/auto-insurance-retention/assets/166231821/5bbb02b9-ed49-494b-895c-c0480bee572a)

 ## 🚀 Project Workflow

 ### ➡️ Data Cleaning
 Data cleaning consists of removing irrelevant features, handling null/missing data, converting features into appropriate dtypes and checking for duplicate data.
+Clean data can be found in the following link(see the file with 'clean' in its name):https://drive.google.com/drive/folders/1tK2drVlQC_fwGeblF-jODaq3gtiQxPOo?usp=sharing

 ### 🕵️‍♂️ Exploratory Data Analysis (EDA)
 EDA will help the understanding of feature distributions and relationships retention and/or churn.
 This understanding will in turn idenfity ideal model choise and guide feature engineering.